-Launch PowerShell using spotlight search.
+Furthermore, Launch PowerShell using spotlight search.
 There are different ways to launch PowerShell on macOS.
-When new versions of PowerShell are released, you should update Homebrew’s formulae first as shown below.
+However, When new versions of PowerShell are released, you should update Homebrew’s formulae first, as shown below.

 Next, we will have to upgrade PowerShell.
-Because I installed PowerShell appending “cask” to it, I will also upgrade PowerShell this way as it is recommended instead of just using “brew upgrade PowerShell”.
+In addition, Because I installed PowerShell appending “cask” to it.
+Nonetheless, I will also upgrade PowerShell this way as it is recommended instead of just using “brew upgrade PowerShell”.

 Whether you use the cask or the tap method, when updating to a newer version of PowerShell, use the same method you used to initially install PowerShell.
 If you use a different method, opening a new pwsh session will continue to use the older version of PowerShell.
 If you do decide to use different methods, there are ways to correct the issue using the Homebrew link method.

-Now the upgrade is complete.
-PowerShell shell must be exited and restarted to complete the upgrade and refresh the values shown in
+Consequently, Now the upgrade is complete.
+Similarly, The PowerShell shell must be exited and restarted to complete the upgrade and refresh the values shown in

 $PSVersionTable.
 You can use the below command as well.

-For those of you that use the VS Code (visual code), you just have to launch PowerShell and if there is an upgrade available, you will be prompted to upgrade as shown below.
+For those of you who use the VS Code (visual code).
+Nevertheless, you just have to launch PowerShell and if there is an upgrade available, you will be prompted to upgrade as shown below.

 brew upgrade powershell-preview --cask